ariel17/notes/coursera/creative-writting/the-craft-of-plot/week1.rst

 .. image:: https://web.cn.edu/kwheeler/images/Freytag.jpg

 **Exposition**
-  Give your initial important background information about the story.
+  Gives your initial important background information about the story.
 Example: you can tell your readers information about setting, events that have occurred before the main plot of your story.
 Back story information about your characters, any information that might provide context for what your